 What can you do to save your garden and all of that hard work?

 No fears.
-I’ve got 9 solutions that will save those tender little plants and not wreck your fruitful garden dreams.
+I’ve got 9 solutions to protect plants and will save those tender little plants and not wreck your fruitful garden dreams.

 1. Bundle Them Up

 What do we do as humans when the temperatures get cold?
 We bundle up, right?

 Well, why should our plants be any different?

 They need an extra layer to keep the warmth they have in and the frost off.

 So when the frost is coming, be sure to cover up your tender plants.
 Bedsheets, plastic, straw, hay, mulch, leaves, and anything else you have on hand that will insulate will do the trick in protecting your plants.

 Be sure that you uncover them first thing in the morning.